 2. Tank Must

-The Must is the most accessible and most recognizable entry point into the Tank family.
-Cartier introduced the Tank Must in the 1970s during the quartz crisis as a more accessible version of the Louis Cartier.
-Over time, it became a core model in the lineup.
-Most versions come in stainless steel but keep the classic Tank design, including Roman numerals, blued sword hands, and a cabochon crown.
-It appeals to buyers who want the Tank look without the higher price of precious metal models.
+The Must is the most accessible and most recognizable way into the Tank family.
+Cartier introduced it in the 1970s during the quartz crisis as a cheaper alternative to the Louis Cartier, and it grew into a core model.
+Most versions are stainless steel but keep the classic Tank details: Roman numerals, blued sword hands, and a cabochon crown.

 - Case size: Small (29.5 x 22mm), Large (33.7 x 25.5mm)